Pelvic Health Diagnostic Tests

-- Complex uroflowmetry: This procedure is performed to measure the amount of urine in your bladder and the rate at which your urine flows.
+- Complex uroflowmetry: This procedure is performed to measure the amount of urine in the bladder and the rate at which the urine flows.

-- Cystourethroscopy: Also known as a cystoscopy, this test examines the inside of your bladder and urethra.
-It is often used to diagnose and evaluate urinary tract disorders, such as:
+- Cysto-urethroscopy: Also known as cystoscopy, this test is used to examine the inside of the bladder and urethra.
+It is often used to diagnose and evaluate urinary tract disorders, including:

-- Cystometry: Also called a cystometrogram, this procedure measures pressure in your bladder.
-During the test, you are asked to perform certain maneuvers, while your bladder is gently filled with sterile water through a catheter.
-This test helps diagnose conditions, including:
+- Cystometry: Also called a cystometrogram, this procedure is administered to measure pressure in the bladder.
+The test requires patients to perform certain maneuvers while their bladder is being filled gently with sterile water through a catheter, which helps diagnose conditions such as:

-- Pressure-flow voiding studies: These studies are performed to determine the ability of your bladder and urethra to properly expel urine.
+- Pressure-flow voiding studies: These studies are performed to determine the ability of the bladder and urethra to properly expel urine.

-- Urethral pressure profilometry: This procedure reveals the pressure in your urethra, offering results that can help physicians determine surgical treatment.
+- Urethral pressure profilometry: This procedure reveals the pressure in the urethra.
+The results can help physicians guide surgical treatment.

-- Transrectal and transanal 3-D ultrasound: These ultrasounds reveal images of your lower rectum, anal sphincters and pelvic floor to help physicians diagnose and treat anorectal disorders.
+- Transrectal and transanal 3D ultrasound: These ultrasounds show images of the low rectum, anal sphincters and pelvic floor in patients with a variety of anorectal disorders.

-- Anorectal manometry: This test evaluates the strength of the muscles that control your bowel movements.
+- Anorectal manometry (ARM): Used to study the function of the anus and rectum, this test evaluates the strength of the muscles that control bowel movements.

-- Electromyography (EMG): In an EMG test, physicians can determine if the nerves supporting the sphincter muscles in your rectum and pelvic floor are intact, and that the muscles relax and contract as they should.
+- Electromyography (EMG) testing: This testing is employed to determine if the nerves supporting the sphincter muscles are intact and that the muscles relax and contract as they should.